Advertise with Us!

 - Multitasking – Hadoop only supports batch processing via inbuilt libraries.
 Apache Spark, on the other end, comes with built-in libraries for performing multiple tasks from the same core, including batch processing, interactive SQL queries, machine learning, and streaming.

 - No Disk-Dependency – While Hadoop MapReduce is highly disk-dependent, Spark mostly uses caching and in-memory data storage.

 - Iterative Computation – Performing computations several times on the same dataset is termed as iterative computation.
 Spark is capable of iterative computation while Hadoop MapReduce isn’t.

-Q: Please explain the concept of RDD (Resilient Distributed Dataset).
+Question: Please explain the concept of RDD (Resilient Distributed Dataset).
 Also, state how you can create RDDs in Apache Spark.

-A: An RDD or Resilient Distribution Dataset is a fault-tolerant collection of operational elements that are capable to run in parallel.
+Answer: An RDD or Resilient Distribution Dataset is a fault-tolerant collection of operational elements that are capable to run in parallel.
 Any partitioned data in an RDD is distributed and immutable.

 Fundamentally, RDDs are portions of data that are stored in the memory distributed over many nodes.
 These RDDs are lazily evaluated in Spark, which is the main factor contributing to the hastier speed achieved by Apache Spark.
 RDDs are of two types: